Adult-Gerontology Primary Care Nurse Practitioner M.S.

 - Integrate theories, research, and experiential knowledge into advanced adult-gerontology nursing practice.

-- Demonstrate advanced practice nursing skills in the provision of health care for high priority adults throughout their lifespan, consistent with ANA's Scope and Standards of Practice for advance practice nurses.
+- Demonstrate advanced practice nursing skills in the provision of health care for high priority adults throughout their lifespan.

 - Manage the adult-gerontology population within a complex healthcare delivery system.

 - Contribute to the development of adult-gerontology advanced practice nursing through evidence- based practice, leadership, policy and education.

 - Integrate relationships between social, cultural, political and economic issues and health care delivery for adults throughout their lifespan and their families.